Rice vs. North Texas NCAA Football Odds, Plays and Insights | October 30, 2021

 Rice Stats and Trends

-- Rice has two wins against the spread in seven games this season.
+- So far this year Rice has two wins against the spread.

-- The Owls have been favored by 2.5 points or more one time this season and have not covered the spread in any of them.
+- The Owls have yet to cover the spread this season when favored by 2.5 points or more.

-- Rice's games this year have hit the over five times in seven opportunities (71.4%).
+- Rice's games this year have hit the over on five of seven set point totals (71.4%).

-- This year, the Owls put up 17 fewer points per game (18) than the Mean Green give up (35).
+- The Owls rack up 17 fewer points per game (18) than the Mean Green give up (35).

 - Find the latest spread and moneyline odds for Rice at SISportsbook.